Install and Configure the Fabric8 Launcher Tool

 - Navigate to

 - developers.redhat.com/launch is a standalone getting started experience offered by Red Hat for jumpstarting cloud-native application development on OpenShift.
-It provides a hassle-free way of creating functional example applications, called missions, as well as an easy way to build and deploy those missions to OpenShift.
+It provides a way of creating functional example applications as well as an easy way to build and deploy these example applications on OpenShift.

 - Fabric8 Launcher